fengxizhou/account_merge/README.md

 # account_merge

 ## Purpose of the scripts
-The account merge scripts (located at /usr/local/hpc/scripts/merge_accounts.py) merges teh accounts on the master node to a compute or service node.
+The account merge scripts (located at /usr/local/hpc/scripts/merge_accounts.py) merges the accounts on the master node to a compute or service node.
 The script is created to solve the issue that simple sync teh accounts file (/etc/passwd, /etc/group, and /etc/shadow) may overwrite some system accounts local to the compute or service node.

 ## How to use the scripts
 The following cookbook synchronizes the account files from master to a new server node newnode.